msrivastav13/OpenLLMConnectorDemo/README.md

 - Helmet.js integration for enhanced security headers
 - Chat completion controller with input validation and response reshaping
 - Optimized message processing:
-  - Concatenates multiple system messages into a single message
+  - Concatenates multiple system messages into a single message as required by some LLMs
   - Preserves the order of user and assistant messages

 ## API Endpoints